Mechanosensitive Channel MscS

 The approximations used in the static model of MscS (fixed protein and lipids, implicit solvent) permit one to reach simulation time scales of hundreds of nanoseconds.
 However, many details are dropped and one may wonder how important those details are.
 Therefore, all-atom molecular dynamics simulations were performed to test the validity of the previous results.
 In order to obtain meaningful results using the more expensive all-atom model, large voltages had to be applied, and only short trajectories (tens of nanoseconds) could be monitored.
 Ions were therefore rushed through the transmembrane pore of MscS by applying large electrostatic potentials.

 The electrostatic potential maps depicted in Fig. 7 confirm that we are applying the right potentials.
-The biased, all-atom simulations revealed that MscS in its crystal conformation poorly conducts negative ions, while a wider state obtained upon application of biases exhibits a conductance that matches the experimentally observed values.
+The biased, all-atom simulations revealed that MscS in its crystal conformation (1MXM/2OAU) poorly conducts negative ions, while a wider state obtained upon application of biases exhibits a conductance that matches the experimentally observed values.
 All the open states tested feature straightened TM3 helices.

 Fig. 7.
 The electrostatic potential computed using the particle mesh Ewald method, averaged over 2 trajectories (10 nanoseconds each) at 0.6 V (middle) and 0 V (right).

-- Click here for a movie (mpeg, 13.5M) showing a two-dimensional slice through the simulation cell during 12 ns of restrained MscS dynamics with an applied bias of 1.2 V.
+• Click here for a movie (mpeg, 13M) showing a two-dimensional slice through the simulation cell during 12 ns of restrained MscS dynamics with an applied bias of 1.2 V.

-- Click here for a movie (mpeg, 8.2M) showing ion translocation through the restrained MscS pore during 12 ns of dynamics with an applied bias of 1.2 V.
+• Click here for a movie (mpeg, 8.2M) showing ion translocation through the restrained MscS pore during 12 ns of dynamics with an applied bias of 1.2 V.

-- Click here for a movie (mpeg, 8.8M) showing ion translocation through the unrestrained MscS pore during 10 ns of dynamics with an applied bias of 1.2 V.
+• Click here for a movie (mpeg, 8.8M) showing ion translocation through the unrestrained MscS pore during 10 ns of dynamics with an applied bias of 1.2 V.

 Using Experimental Restraints to Obtain a Refined Model of MscS in its Closed State

 Fig. 8.
-EPR based refinement of MscS.
+EPR based refinement of closed MscS.

-The simulations of MscS in its native-like environment revealed that the crystal conformation does not represent a stable open or closed state.
+The simulations of MscS in its native-like environment revealed that the first MscS crystal conformation (1MXM/2OAU) does not represent a stable open or closed state.
 Likely, the structure is distorted by crystallization conditions: much like a pudding baked without an appropriate container, MscS crystallized without the membrane is out of shape.
 In order to solve this problem, one can use electron paramagnetic resonance (EPR) measurements on MscS spin-labeled cysteine mutants.

 The EPR data is obtained from closed channels that are embedded in a controlled membrane environment, thus decreasing artifacts arising from the absence of a lipid bilayer observed in other experimental setups.
 The EPR spectra is used to determine whether a particular residue is facing a membrane or aqueous environment, located at the interface between the membrane and the solvent, or buried inside the protein.